NATURAL BODIES

 5. Appreciate the inter-relationship between each system/network of the body

-1. Explain and demonstrate their understanding of the physical structure of the body.
+1. Explaining and demonstrating your understanding of the physical structure of the body.

-2. Recognise postural deviations, restriction and imbalance of connective tissues within differing bodies.
+2. Recognising postural deviations, restriction and imbalance of connective tissues within differing bodies.

-3. Analyse movement through a scientific base, which in turn can improve movement function.
+3. Analysing movement through a scientific base, which in turn can improve movement function.

 There are continuous assessments throughout the duration of the course with Journals to be kept on the experiences and learnings on the course, practical homework assignments, (no written homework) quizzes and presentations.
 The final 2 weekends create four days of body reading practices, a revision of the entire course with an ability to understand postural and movement imbalances and fluidity.